 These cells are connected in series (the positive terminal of one cell is connected to the negative terminal of another).
 And the number of battery cells determines its voltage.

 Golf car batteries work by converting chemical energy into electrical energy.

 This conversion occurs when the battery discharges and electrons flow from the positive terminal to the negative one through an external circuit.

 Electricity flows in the opposite direction when the current is supplied from an external power source.

 As soon as your cart’s electrical system requires a recharge, it would be best to connect the battery back to the circuit, and it will recharge in much the same way it discharges.

-Leaving the golf cart plugged in around the clock doesn’t allow the battery to complete this essential discharge-recharge cycle.
+Leaving the golf cart plugged in around the clock prevents the battery from completing this essential discharge-recharge cycle.